Android personal app list

 Honorable mentions :

 - MyAndroidTools : Former app manager of choice, until I tried out Warden.
 Simple & intuitive interface, but closed source, has opt-out telemetry, & no longer maintained / updated past 2019.
-No longer works with A11 per November 2021 security patch.
+No longer works after November 2021 A11 security patch.

 AppManager by MuntashirAkon

-My current personal app manager of choice, replacing the probably abandoned Warden (at least in name - I actually use Warden).
+My current personal app manager of choice, replacing the probably abandoned Warden for recommendations' sake (I still use Warden, but with network access disabled).
 I don't agree with an app having an expiry date, but since it can be bypassed, I could overlook it.

 Links: